tohhongxiang123/Blog/notes/AP Computer Science A - Java Programming/AP CS A - Polymorphism and Advanced Data Structures/Week 3/Exceptions.md

 Note: `Exception` is a class name, not a reserved word. `e` is an object reference to the exception that was thrown.

+Note that the code that causes the exception must be in the try block when the error happens.
+If it is not, it will not be caught by the `catch` block, and instead cause the entire program to crash.

 Instead of catching an exception and dealing with it, a method can declare that it will just throw an exception without catching it by declaring it as such:

 ```java